AdaCore/gnatstudio/docs/users_guide/editing.rst

   This capability is currently implemented for Ada, C and C++ languages.

 *Auto save*
-  You can configure the editor to periodically save modified files.
+  Configure the editor to periodically save modified files.
 See :ref:`Autosave delay <autosave_delay>` for a full description of this capability.